 Brexit Deal brings welcome news for Business in Ireland

-Update: After this article was posted the Brexit Deal was not passed through the UK House of Commons and Brexit has been delayed until the 29th January 2019.
+Update: After this article was posted the Brexit Deal was not passed through the UK House of Commons and Brexit was delayed until the 29th January 2019.
 The Brexit Transition Period has now commenced and trade with the UK will remain unchanged until 31st December 2020.

 More than three years after the UK voted to leave the EU, a Brexit deal was reached on the 17th of October bringing welcome news for Business in Ireland both north and south of the border.
 If the UK Parliament approves the terms the Brexit deal is possible it be met by the deadline on the 31st of October.

 This Brexit deal declares that there will be no hard border on the island of Ireland separating Northern Ireland and the Republic of Ireland.
 This key issue was the major backstop in reaching a withdrawal agreement between the UK and the EU, as both sides declared in December 2017 that a deal could not contain a hard border.
 This is the issue that former British prime minister, Theresa May tried to solve but her deals were denied three times by the House of Commons, ultimately forcing her to resign.
 Her successor Boris Johnson has attempted another route that has proven successful.

 A new deal has been negotiated, with no customs border on the island of Ireland bringing much relief to citizens and businesses in Ireland.
 In the new deal Northern Ireland will remain in the UK customs union after Brexit but it will be subject to EU customs rules and overseen by EU authorities.
 Additionally, the Irish Sea will form a regulatory border for goods in order to avoid a hard border in Ireland.
 Controls, regulatory checks, and customs checks will now take place at ports on the Irish Sea when moving goods between Britain and Northern Ireland.